-The Ministry of Home Affairs has suggested a set of topics that must be covered under the annual action plan for generating cybersecurity awareness in organisations.
+The Ministry of Home Affairs has suggested a set of topics that must be covered under the annual action plan for generating cybersecurity awareness in organizations.
 These topics are divided into four major units.
-The annual action plan that is required to be prepared by every organisation must comprise these four units.
+The annual action plan that is required to be prepared by every organization must comprise these four units.
 However, each of the institutions has the flexibility to choose amongst the given topics for developing their action plan.

 Unit 1: Cyber Crimes and Safety

 The topics covered in the first unit are: